Apple Podcasts | Google Podcasts

 - Accelerated track through the postbac (1.5 years instead of 2 years)

-- All students are required to complete at least 120 hours of clinical work during their time in the program
+- Requirement to complete at least 120 hours of clinical work during the program

 - Active and robust database of clinical opportunities